amblount/dom-manipulation-and-events/readme.md

 ####Mission B

-Let add the AngelList V to the email list subscribe box.
+Let's add the AngelList V logo to the email list subscribe box.
 After all, it's good to reward people who sign up for your email.

 ![angels-everywhere](./images/more-angels.png)